 In December 2000, the City of Seattle, King County, the Port of Seattle, and the Boeing Company ("Respondents") entered into an Administrative Order on Consent for Remedial Investigation/Feasibility Study, U.S. EPA, Region 10 Docket No. CERCLA 10-2001-0055, Ecology Docket No 00TCPNR-1895 (12/20/2000) (the "RI/FS AOC") with the United States Environmental Protection Agency ("EPA") and the Washington State Department of Ecology ("Ecology").
 Respondents performed a remedial investigation and feasibility study for the Lower Duwamish Waterway Superfund Site ("Site" or "LDW") under the oversight of EPA and Ecology pursuant to the RI/FS AOC.
-The RI/FS AOC has been amended thrice to provide for the performance of additional studies related to the Site.
+The RI/FS AOC has been amended Four times to provide for the performance of additional studies related to the Site.
 The First Amendment, effective March 19, 2013, provides for the performance of the Fisher Study for the LDW.
 The Second Amendment, effective July 17, 2014, provides for the performance of the Enhanced Natural Recovery (ENR)/Activated Carbon (AC) pilot study.
 The Third Amendment, effective April 27, 2016, provides for the performance of pre-remedial design studies.
-Respondents continue to perform these studies pursuant to the terms of the RI/FS AOC.
+The Fourth Amendment, effective July 9, 2018, provides for remedial design (RD) of the LDW Upper Reach.
+The Respondents continue to perform these studies pursuant to the terms of the RI/FS AOC.

 The EPA issued a record of decision for the Site on November 21, 2014 (the "Lower Duwamish Waterway ROD").
-The Lower Duwamish Waterway ROD selected remedial actions for the inwaterway portion of the Site.
+The Lower Duwamish Waterway ROD selected remedial actions for the in-waterway portion of the Site.